aardjon/trad/doc/devtools.md

 The `format` script auto-formats the sources according to our coding style guidelines (by running `dart format` or `ruff format`).

+## generate-schema: Generate DB schema sources

+The `generate-schema` script (re-)creates all (including mobile app!) storage source files that can be generated from the database schema definition within the [`doc/sql_schemes/`](sql_schemes/) directory.
+The mandatory parameter `dbname` defines the storage schema to generate, for now the only possible value is "routedb".
+Existing files are overwritten.

 ## test: Run all unit tests

 The `test` script runs all unit tests and gathers code coverage information (i.e. creates lcov.info